 With an auto-draft, the money will move from your account before you even have a chance to spend it, making it easier to set aside funds for savings or an emergency fund.

-Here are links to five of my other posts that you’re also going to like:
+Here are links to several of my other budgeting posts that you’re also going to like: